'Lord of the Rings' TV adaptation coming to Amazon

 The e-commerce company said it already has a "multi-season commitment" for the TV adaptation and said the deal includes a potential additional spin-off series.
 The show will be set in Middle Earth and explore new story lines preceding J.R.R.
 Tolkien's "The Fellowship of the Ring."
 Amazon didn't mention a date for when the series will air.

-The show, which will be available exclusively on Amazon's Prime Video, will be produced by Amazon Studios, in cooperations with Tolkien Estate and Trust, HarperCollins and New Line Cinema, a division of Warner Bros.
+The show, which will be available exclusively on Amazon's Prime Video, will be produced by Amazon Studios in cooperation with Tolkien Estate and Trust, HarperCollins and New Line Cinema, a division of Warner Bros.
 Entertainment.

-Rumors that this TV adaptation were coming started up this month, with Amazon, Netflix and HBO all named in reports about the series.
+Rumors that this TV adaptation was coming started up this month, with Amazon, Netflix and HBO all named in reports about the series.

 Bringing "The Lord of the Rings" series to Amazon could help the studio gain new clout and build up Amazon's ability to grow its Prime memberships through its video service.
 Also, with HBO's "Game of Thrones" nearing its end, Amazon could find itself in a strong position to draw in fans of the fantasy genre.